-Use some straight pins on the sides to keep everything stable, and place the sample dress on top.
+Pin the sides together with some straight pins to keep everything stable, and place the sample dress on top.

-Now use the sewing machine to sew across the lines at the top of the shoulder strap, then cut away the excess.
+Now use the sewing machine to sew across the lines at the top of the shoulder strap.

 By the way, have I mentioned lately how much I love my Singer Futura CE-150?
 It’s great for complicated embroidery or sewing projects, but it also handles simple projects like this with ease.
 Man, I really love this sewing machine!

 Sew up the seams on the side of the costume and trim the excess.

 Make sure the bottom of the dress is cut straight, too.